Peter Wyngarde: Personal life

 In August 1956, using his earnings from Alexander the Great, Wyngarde bought a cottage at Kilndown in Kent, next door to the actress Edith Evans, and for some years spent much of his time there when not working.

 From 1956 to 1958, Wyngarde appears to have shared a flat in London with Ruby Talbot.
 At 11, Oxford Mews, Paddington, the names on the 1956, 1957, and 1958 lists of electors are "Ruby J. Talbot" and "Peter P. Wyngarde".
 At no. 4 were Lawrence Dundas, Earl of Ronaldshay, and his wife Katherine.
 In July 1957, Talbot married Reginald Stenning at Chanctonbury.

 In 1958, Wyngarde rented a flat at number 1, Earls Terrace, off Kensington High Street, London, and would keep it for the rest of his life.
 He shared that flat for some years with fellow actor Alan Bates; according to some sources, this was a romantic relationship, and it was sometimes assumed within the acting community that Wyngarde was gay.
 It has been claimed that he was the target of the nickname "Petunia Winegum", but this may have originated in a comedy sketch, rather than being a name used in real life.

 In 1958, Wyngarde appeared with Vivien Leigh in a stage production of Duel of Angels at the Apollo Theatre, and in 1960 they both went to New York to take the same parts in the play when it was presented there.
 He became her lover after she ended her affair with Peter Finch.
 On 20 June 1960 the Singapore Free Press carried a story saying Leigh was on a visit to England and wanted to discuss a divorce with Laurence Olivier.
-It printed a photo with the caption "Vivien with Peter Wyngard, her frequent companion these days".
+It printed a photo with the caption "Vivien with Peter Wyngard [sic], her frequent companion these days".
 Wyngarde later called Leigh "the love of my life".

 On 25 October 1960, travelling first class on the Cunard liner RMS Queen Elizabeth, Wyngarde arrived at Southampton from New York City, giving his marital status as single, his date of birth as 27 July 1929, his occupation as "Actor", and his address as "Conifer Tree, Kilndown, Cranbrook".

 In 1971, Felicity Kendal appeared in Jason King, and some years later Wyngarde said "I fell in love with her".
 Kendal commented that he was "great fun".

 In July 1974, at a trial at the Old Bailey, Jeremy Dallas-Cope, described as Wyngarde's "£20-a-week male secretary", was found guilty of forging nearly £3,000-worth of cheques from his employer's bank account "to pay for his good life among the Chelsea elite", and was sent to prison for two years.
 On being found out, Dallas-Cope had talked his flat-mate into attempting suicide and into taking the blame for the fraud.
 He too was convicted and given a prison sentence.